 Current State of Information

-Today, there seems quite a few articles and videos claiming to have the solution to flat feet.
-The quality of the information in these sources varies widely.
+Today, there seems to be quite a few articles and videos claiming to have the solution to flat feet.
+The quality of the information in these sources varies.

 Obviously, there is no one solution that will work in every case, and there are many different types of flat feet.